VeerpalKaur1511/MvcButton/Readme.txt

 12/10/2023  10.58Am part6
-in this step i add  [Column(TypeName = "decimal(18, 2)")] data annotation so that Entity Framework Core can correctly map Price to currency in the database
+in this step i add  [Column(TypeName = "decimal(18, 2)")] data annotation so that Entity Framework Core can correctly map Price to currency in the database and i examine all code

+11.34 Am part7
+in this part i update my index method in Controllers/MoviesController.cs for adding the search string so that i can get a buttons title by search the i tested my application ... wow .. its working...